redhat-cop/openshift-migration-best-practices/planning.md

 #### Combining MTC and upstream tools

-You can combine upstream tools and MTC for migration in a process that resembles the following procedure.
+You can use a combination of upstream tools and MTC for migration.

-*Prerequisites*
+Before migration, check your environment for the following requirements:

-* Direct network connection between the source and target clusters.
+* There must be a direct network connection between the source and target clusters.
 A process running on each node of the source cluster must be able to connect to an exposed route on the target cluster.
-* The host running `pvc-migrate` has root access to each node of the source cluster.
+* The host running `pvc-migrate` requires root access to each node of the source cluster.
-* PVs are being migrated from OpenShift Container Storage 3 to 4. `pvc-migrate` does not support other storage providers.
+* PVs must be OpenShift Container Storage. `pvc-migrate` does not support other storage providers.

-*Procedure*
+The migration workflow is similar to the following procedure:

 1. Configure MTC to omit PVs and/or images from the migration plan by setting the following parameters in the Migration Controller manifest:
   ```